 • Design for direct manipulation with the objects on screen.
 Reduce the number of objects kept hidden.

 • Human palm is accidentally touched to the screen, activating other elements on the interface.
-One solution is to make a vertical arrangement for the touch screen, which may work for interactive kiosks, but not for mobile phone.
+One solution is to make a vertical arrangement for the touch screen, which may work for interactive kiosks, but not for mobile phones.

 • During the touch screen use, the hand covers to significant space of the screen, which is not visible.
 Try not to put instructions, labels, and contents below the interface element that can be touched.

 • Mouse based gestures may not be suitable for touch interfaces.
 Natural gestures are best way to think of using new gestures for touch interfaces.